 She is a series editor for Routledge Publishing Company’s Death, Dying, and Bereavement Series.
 Her publications include Counting our Losses: Reflecting on Change, Loss, and Transition in Everyday Life (Routledge), Grief and Bereavement in Contemporary Society: Bridging Research and Practice (Routledge), Principles and Practice of Grief Counselling (Springer), and The Handbook of Social Justice in Loss and Grief: Exploring Diversity, Equity, and Inclusion (Routledge).
 Her new book, Non-Death Loss and Grief: Context and Clinical Implications (Routledge), will be released at the end of this year.

-2. Explore different types of loss and the unique forms of grief that accompany them.
+1. Defining and describing different types of loss and the unique forms of grief that accompany them.

-3. Review current research and practice models relevant to supporting grieving individuals.Identifying when grief has gone awry and the clinical practice implications when this occurs.
+3. Reviewing current research and practice models relevant to supporting grieving individuals.Identifying when grief has gone awry and the clinical practice implications when this occurs.

-- Explore creative approaches to supporting and facilitating the expression of grief.
+5. Exploring creative approaches to supporting and facilitating the expression of grief.